Shed Hunting: One of Our Favorite Things — Ted Turner Reserves

 by Deann McBride

-“I want a 400-inch set,” Brian Palmer said, his eyes bright, gazing out the window at the endless expanse of nature.
+“I want a giant matched set,” Brian Palmer said, his eyes bright, gazing out the window at the endless expanse of nature.

 “I think about that a lot.”